tklab-tud/umundo/README.md

 	<tr><td>Python</td><td>
 		<ul>
 			<li>Only umundo.core is available.
-			<li>Object instances get garbage collected, make sure to use the same scope for all objects.
+			<li>Object instances get garbage collected if they leave scope.
+			<li>Not part of the SDK yet.
+			<li>Messages are not copied into runtime but destroyed when <tt>received</tt> returns.
 		</ul>
 	</td></tr>

 	<tr><td>Perl</td><td>
 		<ul>
 			<li>Only umundo.core is available.
-			<li>Object instances get garbage collected, make sure to use the same scope for all objects.
+			<li>Object instances get garbage collected if they leave scope.
+			<li>Not part of the SDK yet.
+			<li>Messages are not copied into runtime but destroyed when <tt>received</tt> returns.
 		</ul>
 	</td></tr>

 	<tr><td>PHP5</td><td>
 		<ul>
 			<li>Only umundo.core is available.
-			<li>Object instances get garbage collected, make sure to use the same scope for all objects.
+			<li>Object instances get garbage collected if they leave scope.
+			<li>Not part of the SDK yet.
+			<li>Messages are not copied into runtime but destroyed when <tt>received</tt> returns.
 		</ul>
 	</td></tr>

 </table>

+<b>Note:</b> The scripting languages still have the problem of <b>premature garbage collection</b>.
+If you assign e.g. a <tt>Publisher</tt> to a <tt>Node</tt>, the node will only take the pointer to the underlying C++ object and not keep a reference to the language specific instance.
+This means that the respective garbage collectors will potentially remove these objects while they are still being used.
+This applies to all umundo.core objects.

 ## FAQ